pabloazurduy/pabloazurduy.github.io/_drafts/2023-12-16-potential-outcomes.md

 ## Potential Outcomes

-On the potential outcomes literature ([Rubin (1974)][6], [Splawa-Neyman (1923)][7]) they frame this theorical problem in a counterposition of two states "the actual state" and the "counterfactual state", the first being, what actually happened and the second one what would have happened.
+On the potential outcomes literature ([Rubin (1974)][6], [Splawa-Neyman (1923)][7]) they frame this theoretical problem in a contraposition of two states "the actual state" and the "counterfactual state", the first being, what actually happened and the second one what would have happened.